Helen Haenke

-Helen Haenke (1916–1978) was an Australian artist, poet and playwright whose work was part of an emerging literary community in south-east Queensland in the late 1960s and 1970s.
+Helen Haenke (1916–1978) was an Australian artist, poet and playwright whose work was part of an emerging literary community in southeast Queensland in the late 1960s and 1970s.

 Early life

-Helen Joyce Petherbridge (later Haenke) was born on 9 May 1916 at Wickham, New South Wales, daughter of Dr Walter Petherbridge and his wife Lily.
+Haenke was born Helen Joyce Petherbridge on 9 May 1916 at Wickham, New South Wales, the daughter of Dr. Walter Petherbridge and his wife, Lily.
 She was educated at the Methodist Ladies' College in Burwood.
-She trained as a commercial artist at East Sydney Technical College, and studied painting under Max Meldrum in Melbourne.
+She trained as a commercial artist at East Sydney Technical College and studied painting under Max Meldrum in Melbourne.
 She was interested in many aspects of design.
-She married Willis Lynn Haenke, a Queensland industrial chemist in 1937 in Petersham, Sydney.
+She married Willis Lynn Haenke, a Queensland industrial chemist, in 1937 in Petersham, Sydney.
 Her husband was involved with munitions production during World War II.
 They returned to Queensland in 1943 to help run the family's coal mining interests in Ipswich, including Rhondda Colliery.
-They moved into the Haenke family home, Rockton in 1953.
+They moved into the Haenke family home, Rockton, in 1953.
 Rockton would become a popular venue for recitals, concerts and play readings.
 Haenke continued to work on her art, specialising in still life, portraiture and domestic scenes.
 An exhibition of her work was held in 2009 at the Redland Bay Art Gallery.